8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 <details>
 <summary>Too much cash</summary>

-Barring extenuating circumstances (like owing thousands of dollars), if the balance of cash reserves causes the cash portion of the portfolio to be higher than the maximum established, cash may be immediately spent to buy a single security in the portfolio.
+Barring extenuating circumstances (like owing thousands of dollars), if the balance of savings causes the cash portion of the portfolio to be higher than the maximum established, cash may be immediately spent to buy a single security in the portfolio.

 </details>

 <details>
 <summary>90 day cool down</summary>

-If it’s been 90 days since the last spend from cash reserves, up to 50 percent of the cash reserves balance can be used to buy a single security in the portfolio.
+If it’s been 90 days since the last spend from savings, up to 50 percent of the savings balance can be used to buy a single security in the portfolio.

 </details>